-- With the large padded hip-belt and fully adjustable harness straps, it’s a comfortable fit with the weight adjusted properly making it comfortable for long periods of
+- With the large padded hip-belt and fully adjustable harness straps, it’s a comfortable fit with the weight adjusted properly making it comfortable for long periods of time.

 - There is an adjustable seat, detachable pillow and sun cover for your child.
 Plus the adjustable 5 point harness will keep your little one secure and safe.